 Film journalist and critic for Les Inrockuptibles,and since recently for the magazine TROISCOULEURS, Marilou Duponchel is also a programmer at the Inrock’s "Ciné-Court" film-club that organises a monthly short-film screening at the Entrepôt cinema in the 14th arrondissement in Paris.

 Journalist and film critic, Marie-Pauline Mollaret is the editor-in-chief of the web magazine EcranNoir.fr and also contributes to several specialised magazines, such as Bref and L'Avant-scène Cinéma.
 In 2019, She also took part in the selection committee of the Annecy International Animated Film Festival as well as the preselection committee for animated films of the César Academy.

 Nakano Tsukidate is a film critic and journalist, working primarily for Japan’s Nobody Magazine.
-She has also been a programmer for many years for the Hiroshima International Festival, where she deals specifically with European cinema, where she has organised several retrospectives around French cinema, for instance screening films produced by Diagonale, Henri Langlois, Mai 68 and the Zanzibar group.
-She collaborated with T-Mobile New Horizons International Festival for a Philippe Garrel retrospective in 2015.
+She is also a programmer for Hiroshima International Festival, where she deals specifically with European cinema.
+She has organised several retrospectives around French cinema, for instance screening films produced by Diagonale, Henri Langlois, Mai 68 and the Zanzibar group.
+She also collaborated with T-Mobile New Horizons International Festival for a Philippe Garrel retrospective in 2015.